ivandfx/DFXWinTweaks/README.md

 ### About updates
 Since DFX Tweaker does not require an Internet connection, updates must be downloaded manually, so check the Releases section from time to time if there is a new version.

 Although it doesn't appear anywhere, you should consider DFX Tweaker as a beta for now, because it may contain bugs.

-**NOTICE: Since the release of version 1.6, updates will arrive less frequently.**
+**Since the release of version 1.6, updates will arrive less frequently.**

 ### Availability in other languages
 DFX Tweaker is available in these languages: